21st-centuryman/tinygrad-rs/README.md

 If you want to help me with this project.
 Feel free to fork the repo and send in a PR.
 Look into the [todo.txt](./docs/todo.txt) file for a list of things that needs to be done.
 I will also try to keep this repo up to the highest standards.

 ### ⇁  File structure
 Below is the idea of how the file structure will set up.
-It will mirror that of Tinygrad so if you want to add one of these files feel free to send in a PR.
+It will mirror that of Tinygrad so if you want to add one of these files feel free to do so.

 ```
 ├── README.md